Find Affordable College Courses

 27% Racial-Ethnic Minorities*

 University of Oklahoma - Health Sciences Center tops the list of the most popular school in the U.S. for nuclear medical technology/technologist majors who are seeking their bachelor's degree.
 Each year, around 3,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,220 per year, while in-state graduate students, on average, pay $5,119 per year.
-The nuclear medical technology/technologist program at University of Oklahoma - Health Sciences Center awarded 49 bachelor's degrees during the 2020-2021 school year.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $5,377 per year, while in-state graduate students, on average, pay $5,273 per year.
+During the most recent year for which we have data, 49 people received their bachelor's degree in nuclear medical technology/technologist from UOHSC.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #2